fancellu/jmsScala/README.md

 session.closeMyConnection()
 ```
 >      From topic via tc1 Here's a shout out!
 >      From topic via tc2 Here's a shout out!
 >      From topic via tc3 null

 ##A few items of note

-Uses of closeMe() is to close up resource allocation as I go along.
-You may not wish to do so and could just
+Use of closeMe() is to close up resource allocation as we go along.
-rely on a final session.closeMe() or session.closeMyConncection()
+You may not wish to do so and could just rely on a final session.closeMe() or session.closeMyConncection()

 Any feedback is appreciated.
 I understand that I may well not currently cover all use cases and look forward to improving jmsScala.
 You can find some examples of jmsScala being used in the com.felstar.jmsScala.example package